 Our Products and Practices

-For current inventory and prices, please visit the online farm store or come see us at the farm or a market.
+For current inventory and prices, please visit the online farm store (button below) or come see us at the farm or a market.
 The rest of this page goes more into depth on how we farm in case you wanted to know more.
 Thanks!

 Grass fed beef